 Photo Library: Less is more — don’t overwhelm your admins and users with too many photos.
 The more photos you add, the less likely they are to browse and the more likely they are to select the first match they find or abandon the library completely.

-- Generic – since these can be selected by any admin or user for any event, they should not be too specific.
+- Generic: since these can be selected by any admin or user for any event, they should not be too specific.
 For example, an image for a concert should focus on the crowd and not a specific artist.

-- High Quality – since these will be used by a large portion or your event submitters, and subsequently be displayed throughout your platform, be sure that they are aesthetically pleasing, high resolution and, on-brand photos.
+- High Quality: since these will be used by a large portion or your event submitters, and subsequently be displayed throughout your platform, be sure that they are aesthetically pleasing, high resolution and, on-brand photos.

 Photo Sizes: Do not pre-crop photos.
 Localist does not discriminate on photo size, so uploads should be treated like Facebook: the bigger, the better.
 Additionally, if a photo is selected by an end user, the entire image will be brought forth.

-The longest view available is the next 30 days because extending the view past a month would cause an overwhelmingly long list that users do not want and requesting a larger window of data would also negatively impact the performance of the calendar.
+Default Date Ranges: The longest view available is the next 30 days because extending the view past a month would cause an overwhelmingly long list that users do not want and requesting a larger window of data would also negatively impact the performance of the calendar.
 Traffic across all platforms is highly concentrated in the current month, with low usage in the next 2 months and after 3 months traffic is essentially nonexistent.
 For example, if the current month is January, users highest activity right now would be in the month of January with February seeing a significant drop in usage with all of the following months barely seeing any traffic.

-The Default Date Range dictates the time range and amount of events that will be displayed upon selecting a filter so the number on the homepage will always reflect this.
+Filter Count: The Default Date Range dictates the time range and amount of events that will be displayed upon selecting a filter so the number on the homepage will always reflect this.
 This presentation is the result of us trying several presentation methods, including keeping the number the same no matter what view/page you are on.
 The current functionality (number displayed = the number of events you will see when clicked) is by far the best solution.
-It can be more confusing for Users to display 50 “athletics” events on the homepage, but only have a fraction of that number show when they click the Filter.
-Since Users are unaware of the overall number of events per Filter, seeing (25) displayed on the homepage and then seeing 25 events listed upon clicking will not be confusing even if there are more events posted further down the road.
+It can be more confusing for users to display 50 “athletics” events on the homepage, but only have a fraction of that number show when they click the Filter.
+Since users are unaware of the overall number of events per Filter, seeing (25) displayed on the homepage and then seeing 25 events listed upon clicking will not be confusing even if there are more events posted further down the road.

-Filters are sorted by the number of events then alphabetically when the count is the same to ensure that users are shown the most popular or prolific event types first.
+Filter Sorting: Filters are sorted by the number of events then alphabetically when the count is the same to ensure that users are shown the most popular or prolific event types first.
 It is not possible to change the list to be 100% alphabetic.
 Sorting the entire list alphabetically would cause Filters with the highest count to possibly be hidden under show more while other Filters without any upcoming events would get a prime spot.

 Responsive Design: More and more web traffic is happening on mobile devices instead a desktop.
 You can expect that your users will start browsing your platform with increasing regularity from mobile devices, so you should make sure they have the best possible experience.
-Localsit is responsive out of the box, so make sure your wrapper is also responsive to provide the best possible expereince for your users.
+Localist is responsive out of the box, so make sure your wrapper is also responsive to provide the best possible experience for your users.